 Another risk to consider is re-leasing.
 Many triple net investment properties are sold towards the end of a longer-term lease, shifting the risk of re-leasing the property to the new property owner.
 If the new owner does not have the skillset or a strong team to handle this, then this could present considerable tenant rollover risk.

 Assessing Tenant Credit Risk in a Triple Net Lease

 A lease is only as strong as the tenant behind it, so analyzing the financial statements of the tenant on the other side of the NNN lease is critical in understanding downside risk.
-It is important before any investment to consider the tenant credit risk.

 Many single tenant triple net lease deals involve publicly traded companies such as Starbucks or Walgreens.
 In these cases, it’s easy to pull up credit ratings on the companies’ bond issues and to also read stock analyst reports.